HappyMaxxx/SpendSense/README.md

   mongo_data:
 ```

+> **Important**: redis, celery and flower services are currently temporarily commented out, as they are not yet in use

 ## 🔧 Troubleshooting

 - **Port conflicts**: Ensure ports `8000`, `27017`, `6379`, and `5555` are free.
 Check with `sudo netstat -tuln | grep <port>`.